Characters of the Uncharted series: Evelyn

 Evelyn is a character that appears in flashback sequences in Uncharted 4: A Thief's End.
 She is voiced and motion captured by Merle Dandridge.

-She is a celebrated historian and knew and worked with Cassandra Morgan, Nathan and Sam's mother.
+A celebrated historian, she knew and worked with Cassandra Morgan, Nathan and Sam's mother.
 One night, she caught the two boys breaking into her house when they went to retrieve their mother's belongings, but decided to share with them what their mother found.
 Just as the police arrive at the scene, Evelyn tells the boys that she will buy them some time, but suddenly collapses.
-She was a heavy smoker and died from a lung disease, and the boys are associated with her death.
+She was a heavy smoker and died from a lung disease, and the boys are forced to flee lest they become implicated in her death.
 Thus she was instrumental in Nathan and Samuel's eventual turn to a life of exploring and treasure hunting and them adopting the Drake surname, in honor of what she and their mother believed and the fact that they could not return to their previous lives.

 Various artifacts and letters scattered throughout her mansion reveal that she married a Japanese historian named Kenichiro Namba, and the two had a son named Edmund.
 Having grown obsessed with treasure hunting, she left Edmund to his father, and by the time of Kenichiro's death, Edmund had become resentful of his mother.
 The foreboding letters appear to be the primary driving force behind Nate balancing his relationship with treasure hunting.

 Cassie Drake

-Cassie Drake is the daughter of Nathan and Elena and is Sam's niece.
+Cassie Drake is the daughter of Nathan and Elena and niece of Sam.
 She was named after Cassandra Morgan, Nathan and Samuel's deceased mother and her paternal grandmother.
 She is voiced and motion captured by Kaitlyn Dever.
 She is playable in the epilogue chapter of Uncharted 4: A Thief's End.

-While wandering around the house looking for her parents, she stumbles across the keys to Nathan's private wardrobe, where she discovers her parents' shady past before they catch her.
+While wandering around the house looking for her parents, she stumbles across the keys to Nathan's private wardrobe, where she discovers artifacts and photos from her parents' shady past before they catch her.
 Cassie demands to know the truth, and Nathan and Elena decide she is old enough to know, and tell her their story.

 Meenu

 Meenu is a character that appears in Uncharted: The Lost Legacy, voiced by Tierra Rolls.
-She is an Indian shopkeeper that first appears in the beginning in her shop where Chloe tries to buy a scarf.
-She briefly pickpockets a Ganesh Figurine from Chloe as she is giving her a tour, but is caught and then helps her board an insurgent van by stalling a soldier.
+She is a young Indian shopkeeper that first appears in the beginning at a shop where Chloe tries to buy a scarf.
+She briefly pickpockets a figurine of Ganesh from Chloe as she is giving her a tour, but is caught and then helps her board an insurgent van by stalling a soldier.
 She later appears in the post credits scene of the game having pizza with Chloe, Nadine and Sam, as promised by the former at the beginning of the game.